Teaspot-Studio/Urho3D-Haskell/README.md

 * Partial bindings
 * Sample class is ported to Haskell
-* Hello-World sample is ported
+* Four samples are ported

 ## Compilation of Urho3D